©2023 OnPay, Inc.

 Don’t worry, it’s a fairly painless process!

-Here are the simple steps for making sure your company— and your payroll— are set up right.
+Here are the simple steps for making sure your company — and your payroll — are set up right.

 When it comes to payroll, surrender to the almighty acronym.
 FEIN stands for Federal Employer Identification Number, and is assigned to your business entity after registering with the IRS.
 Why is this nine-digit number important?
 It’s a required field for any federal tax remittance, filings, and for your employees to pay their personal taxes.
-To register for a FEIN, click here to visit the IRS site.
+To register for an FEIN, click here to visit the IRS site.

 Surprise!
 The registration party doesn’t stop at the federal level.
 Depending on where your business is located and where your employees live, you’ll need to register with local state agencies so you can make payments and file taxes to the state.
 If your employees live and work in the same state, you only need to register with the department or departments in that state.
 Generally, there are two types of taxes your state will be concerned with: taxes you’ll be withholding from employees (state income tax, SDI, etc.) and taxes employers are asked to pay (state unemployment).
 These taxes may be collected by one agency or two separate ones.